WodaMineralna/S16-Building-Custom-React-Hooks/README.md

 This project covers
 - Extract reusable logic into custom hooks
 - Composition patterns for hooks

-Project type
+# Project type
-- Based on a guided project
+Implemented as part of a guided course project, with additional features and customizations added independently.

 ## Tech Stack
 - React